 As with NSAIDs in general, anaphylactoid reactions have occurred in patients without known prior exposure to celecoxib.
 In post-marketing experience, rare cases of anaphylactoid reactions and angioedema have been reported in patients receiving celecoxib.
 Celecoxib should not be given to patients with the aspirin triad.
-This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs (see Section 4.3 CONTRAINDICATIONS and Section 4.4 SPECIAL WARNINGS AND PRECAUTIONS FOR USE - Pre-Existing Asthma).
+This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs (see Section 4.3 CONTRAINDICATIONS and Pre-Existing Asthma later in this section).
 Emergency help should be sought in cases where an anaphylactoid reaction occurs.